 You should be looking for signs of gray leaf spot during the summer months.
 If you see damage to your grass, you should know the difference between gray leaf spot and other problems like chinch bugs, brown patch, sod webworms and all that.
 You can tell by the season, a lot, just what time of year it is.
 And, like I said, looking for this chlorotic yellow and these cigarette-looking burns on the pieces of grass.

-How to Treat Gray Leaf Spot in Established Lawns
+How to Prevent and Treat Gray Leaf Spot in Established Lawns

 There’s lots of things you can treat gray leaf spot with.
 Systemic fungicides are what most folks recommend.
 We carry Eagle Turf by Nitro-Phos, and we’ll put a picture of that here in the video so you can see it.
 It comes in a granular form, and you put it out with your fertilizer spreader and you water it in, about a quarter of an inch of water.
 That’s equivalent to maybe an hour with your sprinkler.